Monday, October 22, 2018

 Female Piasa

 The ancient mural was created before the arrival of any European explorers in the region and possibly before 1200 AD.
-The location of the image was at a river-bluff terminus of the American Bottom floodplain.
+The image was located at a river-bluff terminus of the American Bottom floodplain.
 It may have been an older iconograph from the large Mississippian culture city of Cahokia, which began developing about 800 AD.
 Cahokia was at its peak in about 1200 AD, with 20,000 residents.
-It was the most significant prehistoric city north of Mexico and a paramount chiefdom.
+It was northern Mexico's most significant prehistoric city and a paramount chiefdom.
 Icons and animal pictographs, such as falcons, thunderbirds, Birdmen, and monstrous snakes, were common motifs of the Cahokia culture.
 The Piasa creature may have been painted as a graphic symbol to warn strangers traveling down the Mississippi River that they were entering Cahokian territory.

 The best known of these old pictographs is that of the Piasa, a remarkable painting that once adorned, or rather was exhibited on, the smooth rocky face of the Bluff now in the city of Alton.